 Fresenius SE & Co.
 KGaA entered into foreign exchange forward contracts with external partners to hedge foreign currency risks from accounts receivable and liabilities as well as highly probable forecasted transactions from the Company and its affiliates.
-On the balance sheet date, the Company had mainly US\$ and €currency derivatives with a nominal value of €961,863 thousand and a negative fair value of €3,517 thousand with a maximum maturity of 18 months.
+On the balance sheet date, the Company had mainly US\$ and \in currency derivatives with a nominal value of \in 738,486 thousand and a positive fair value of \in 3,828 thousand with a maximum maturity of 12 months.

 For foreign exchange forward contracts contracted with banks that were closed to hedge the foreign exchange risk of Fresenius SE & Co.
 KGaA Group companies' and that were passed down to the affected Group companies via Group internal transactions, hedges were built for the forward contracts and the underlying transactions with an offsetting fair value.
 The Company does not revaluate these hedges for financial reporting purposes until maturity ('Einfrierungsmethode').
-The positive net fair value of internal and external hedges was ≤ 0 thousand.
-As of December 31, 2018, the notional amount of these transactions totaled $\leq 100,076$ thousand.
-The offsetting cash flows will level after 18 months the latest.
+The positive net fair value of internal and external hedges was €0 thousand.
+As of December 31, 2019, the notional amount of these transactions totaled €78,006 thousand.
+The offsetting cash flows will level after 12 months the latest.

 Further hedges were built for loans in foreign currencies that Group Companies have borrowed from the Company or that the Company has borrowed from Group Companies, and their offsetting foreign exchange forward contracts closed for hedging purposes.
-The loan receivables and payment obligations hedged against currency risk had a net book value of €262,009 thousand (liability).
-External foreign currency hedging contracts for the individual loans receivables and payment obligations with a nominal value of €258,535 on December 31, 2018 had a negative fair value of €84 thousand.
+The loan receivables and payment obligations hedged against currency risk had a net book value of €267,046 thousand (liability).
+External foreign currency hedging contracts for the individual loan receivables and payment obligations with a nominal value of €259,230 thousand on December 31, 2019 had a positive fair value of €876 thousand.
 The changes in value of both the loan receivables and payment obligations and the foreign currency hedging contracts have been recognized as income ('Durchbuchungsmethode').
 The offsetting cash flows will nearly level after 6 months the latest.

 The rest of the currency derivative contracts can have positive and negative fair values.
-Positive fair values of \notin 221 thousand were not recognized for financial reporting purposes.
-Negative fair values amounting to \notin 3,654 thousand were recognized as provision for contingent losses.
+Positive fair values of $\[\in \]$ 1,670 thousand were not recognized for financial reporting purposes.
+Negative fair values amounting to $\[\in \]$ 3,012 thousand were recognized as provision for contingent losses.